BruceEckel/functional_error_handling/Functional Error Handling.md

     error: ERROR  # Usage: return Failure(error)
 ```

 A `TypeVar` defines a generic parameter.
 We want `Result` to contain a type for an `ANSWER` when the function call is successful, and an `ERROR` to indicate how the function call failed.
-Each subtype of `Result` only holds one field: `value` for a successful `Success` calculation, and `error` for a `Failure`.
-Thus, if a `Failure` is returned, the client programmer cannot simply reach in and grab the `value` field because it doesn’t exist.
+Each subtype of `Result` only holds one field: `answer` for a successful `Success` calculation, and `error` for a `Failure`.
+Thus, if a `Failure` is returned, the client programmer cannot simply reach in and grab the `answer` field because it doesn’t exist.
 The client programmer is forced to properly analyze the `Result`.

 To use `Result`, you `return Success(answer)` when you’ve successfully created an answer, and `return Failure(error)` to indicate a failure. `unwrap` is a convenience method which is only available for a `Success`.